ZerosZhang/Draft-Record/SecsGem功能/SEMI E30文档记录.md

 This section contains four limits monitoring examples to help clarify the use of limits and to illustrate typical applications.
 > 本节包含4个极限检测示例，以帮助理解极限值的使用。

+## 2. Definitions

+> 第二章 定义

+### 2.1 alarm

+> 报警

+An alarm is related to any abnormal situation on the equipment that may endanger people, equipment, or material being processed.
+Such abnormal situations are defined by the equipment manufacturer based on physical safety limitations.
+Equipment activities potentially impacted by the presence of an alarm shall be inhibited.

+2.1.1 Note that exceeding control limits associated with process tolerance does not constitute an alarm nor do normal equipment events such as the start or completion of processing.

+2.2 capabilities

+Capabilities are operations performed by semiconductor manufacturing equipment.
+These operations are initiated through the communications interface using sequences of SECS-II messages (or scenarios).
+An example of a capability is the setting and clearing of alarms.

+2.3 collection event

+A collection event is an event (or grouping of related events) on the equipment that is considered to be significant to the host.

+2.4  communication failure

+A communication failure is said to occur when an established communications link is broken.
+Such failures are protocol specific.
+Refer to the appropriate protocol standard (e.g., SEMI E4 or SEMI E37) for a protocol-specific definition of communication failure.

+2.5 communication fault

+A communication fault occurs when the equipment does not receive an expected message, or when either a transaction timer or a conversation timer expires.

+2.6 control

+To control is to exercise directing influence.

+2.7 equipment model — An equipment model is a definition based on capabilities, scenarios, and SECS-II messages that manufacturing equipment should perform to support an automated manufacturing environment.
+(See also Generic Equipment Model.)

+2.8 event

+An event is a detectable occurrence significant to the equipment.

+2.9  GEM compliance

+The term “GEM Compliance” is defined with respect to individual GEM capabilities to indicate adherence to the GEM standard for a specific capability.
+Section 8 includes more detail on GEM Compliance.

+2.10 Generic Equipment Model

+The Generic Equipment Model is used as a reference model for any type of equipment.
+It contains functionality that can apply to most equipment, but does not address unique requirements of specific equipment.

+2.11 host

+The SEMI E4 and E5 standards define Host as “the intelligent system that communicates with the equipment.”

+2.12  message fault

+A message fault occurs when the equipment receives a message that it cannot process because of a defect in the message.

+2.13 operational script

+An operational script is a collection of scenarios arranged in a sequence typical of actual factory operations.
+Example sequences are system initialization powerup, machine setup, and processing.

+2.14  operator

+A human who operates the equipment to perform its intended function (e.g., processing).
+The operator typically interacts with the equipment via the equipment supplied operator console.

+2.15 process unit

+A process unit refers to the material that is typically processed as a unit via single run command, process program, etc. Common process units are wafers, cassettes, magazines, and boats.

+2.16 processing cycle

+A processing cycle is a sequence wherein all of the material contained in a typical process unit is processed.
+This is often used as a measure of action or time.

+2.17 scenario

+A scenario is a group of SECS-II messages arranged in a sequence to perform a capability.
+Other information may also be included in a scenario for clarity.

+2.18 SECS-I

+SEMI Equipment Communications Standard 1 (SEMI E4).
+This standard specifies a method for a message transfer protocol with electrical signal levels based upon EIA RS232-C.

+2.19 SECS-II

+SEMI Equipment Communications Standard 2 (SEMI E5).
+This standard specifies a group of messages and the respective syntax and semantics for those messages relating to semiconductor manufacturing equipment control.

+2.20  SMS

+SECS Message Service.
+An alternative to SECS-I to be used when sending SECS-II formatted messages over a network.

+2.21 state model

+A State Model is a collection of states and state transitions that combine to describe the behavior of a system.
+This model includes definition of the conditions that delineate a state, the actions/reactions possible within a state, the events that trigger transitions to other states, and the process of transitioning between states.

+2.22 system default

+Refers to state(s) in the equipment behavioral model that are expected to be active at the end of system initialization.
+It also refers to the value(s) that specified equipment variables are expected to contain at the end of system initialization.

+2.23 system initialization

+The process that an equipment performs at power-up, system activation, and/or system reset.
+This process is expected to prepare the equipment to operate properly and according to the equipment behavioral models.

+2.24 user

+A human or humans who represent the factory and enforce the factory operation model.
+A user is considered to be responsible for many setup and configuration activities that cause the equipment to best conform to factory operations practices.

+## 3. State Models